MikeAvgeros/fitz-composer/README.md

 ## Future Features

--   Animated Popup on form submission
+-   Animated notification popup on form submission

--   Improved interactivity / animations on all clickable elements
+-   Improved animations and effects on interactive elements

+-   Improved accessibility controls

 # Technologies Used